Clubs & Activities

 Moderator: Ms. Katie Wolf

 Girls Who Code seeks to reduce the gender disparity within the tech field by empowering girls through coding workshops, connections with women leaders in tech, Hour of Code events, and an annual site visit to a tech firm.
-Coding Languages include: PHP, MySQL, Python, HTML, XCode Swift.
+Girls Who Code is an amazing addition to your college portfolio or application.
+Coding Languages we have covered in the past include: PHP, MySQL, Python, HTML, XCode Swift.
 Coding workshops are weekly.
+Past field trips include Tesla and Stanford.
+Past Girls Who Code speakers include women from YouTube/Google, Tesla and Tech Crunch.
+Members of Girls Who Code can also apply to compete in Technovation.
+We have sent 4 teams every year to this coding + social justice competition.